Bucks Fizz: Formation

 In late 1980, Nichola Martin and Andy Hill sought to create a new group to enter their song "Making Your Mind Up" in the Eurovision Song Contest.
 The first member to be recruited was Mike Nolan, who was known to Martin.
+Nolan initially refused the offer, having just finished with another band Brooks and was reluctant to join another band so soon, but agreed to add vocals to the recording.
 Together, they recorded a demo of the song and entered it for inclusion in A Song for Europe – the preliminary heats for the contest.
 Realising that a name was needed for the performing artists, Martin quickly decided on Buck's Fizz, as it was her favourite drink.
-In January, Martin contacted Cheryl Baker to join them, as she remembered her from the 1978 Eurovision group, Co-Co.
+Once the song made it to the final, Martin persuaded him to sign a contract that would only hold until the end of March, since she didn't think that the song had much chance of getting as far as Eurovision.
+In January, Martin contacted Cheryl Baker to join them, as he remembered her from the 1978 Eurovision group, Co-Co.
 Concurrent to this, Martin was holding auditions for another male vocalist and female vocalist, should Baker turn down the position (which she didn't).
 At the end of these auditions, Martin had found a male singer, Stephen Fischer and female, Jay Aston.
 Unsure of which female vocalist to use, she ultimately decided to use both Baker and Aston as she felt their vocals complemented each other and Martin stepped down from the group in order to team up with Hill for another line-up as they had two songs in the competition.
 Fischer then became unavailable as he was appearing in a musical at the time and Martin hired another auditionee, Bobby G for the group.
 The four members came together for the first time on 11 January 1981.
 Jill Shirley, with whom Martin had been in a group called Rags who had appeared in the 1977 A Song for Europe contest (placing fourth), agreed to manage the group.